uowuo/abaddon/README.md

 .message-container-avatar - Avatar for a user in a message
 .message-container-extra - Label containing BOT/Webhook
 .message-text - The text of a user message
+.pending - Extra class of .message-text for messages pending to be sent
+.failed - Extra class of .message-text for messages that failed to be sent
 .message-attachment-box - Contains attachment info
 .message-reply - Container for the replied-to message in a reply (these elements will also have .message-text set)
 .message-input - Applied to the chat input container